alessioarcudi/ExIFFI/ExIFFI_Notes/GLOBAL FEATURE IMPORTANCE AND FEATURE SELECTION EXPERIMENTS.md

 ## Problem with `pima,ionosphere` and `breastw` datasets

 `pima`, `ionosphere` and `breastw` have an high contamination factor: 34.89%, 35.71% and 52.56% respectively.
-In particular `train_size`=0.8 + these contamination percentanges is higher than 1.
+In particular `train_size`=0.8 + these contamination percentages is higher than 1.

 In the case of `pima` we call `dataset.split_dataset(train_size=0.8,contamination=0)` in Scenario 2.
 So essentially we want to create a training set of only inliers taking a subsample containing 80% of the inliers of the original dataset.